Guide for Authors

 Role of the funding source

-You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
+You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design, in the collection, analysis, and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.

 Language and language services

 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
-The Editors suggest avoidance of usage of first person (we, us, our) in the text.
+The Editors suggest avoidance of the usage of the first person (we, us, our) in the text.

 IMPORTANT: Please note that poor language may cause the rejection of the manuscript.